Blog #3

 Because new people inherit the same unclear systems.

-Without documented workflows, clear ownership, and visible priorities, even excellent hires end up improvising and improvisation is where inconsistency lives.
+Without documented workflows, clear ownership, the ability to assign tasks and know when they are completed, and visible priorities, even excellent hires end up improvising and improvisation is where inconsistency lives.

 What Real Orthodontic Systems Actually Look Like